shaunmac/coastwise/about.md

     weight: 2

 ---
-**Richard** is a pilot, engineer, mechanic and farmer with an organic family farm in the Buller Valley.
+**Richard** is a pilot, engineer, mechanic, sailer and farmer with an organic family farm in the Buller Valley.

 He is dedicated to justice, equality, sustainability and the realisation of true human potential.